Which Airlines Fly the Boeing 737 MAX 8?

 Aeromexico

-Aeromexico did not immediately respond to TIME’s request for comment, but has 6 of the aircraft in use (having taken its first delivery as recently as March 1) and has ordered 45 more.
+Aeromexico did not immediately respond to TIME’s request for comment, but has six of the aircraft in use (having taken its first delivery as recently as March 1) and has ordered 45 more.

 Air Canada